-This black velvet cake is absolutely perfect for Halloween and all of spooky season.
-The rich and fudgy black cocoa adds a delicious flavor that normal cocoa powder just can't compete with.
+The black cocoa powder creates a pitch black color that's perfect for Halloween and all of spooky season.
+The rich and fudgy black cocoa also adds a delicious flavor that normal cocoa powder just can't compete with.

 Jump to: